You have questions, we have answers

 An ESPP is a benefit program that allows employees to contribute a percentage of their salary to purchasing their company’s stock at a discount (public companies).
 This is a perk that enables employees to have ownership in the company they are working for, and one you should certainly take advantage of.
 Many people call the ESPP benefit “free money” because employees automatically make money on the difference between the discount price of the stock and the market price of the stock.
 Stock ownership is a great way to build long-term wealth.

-You can pay us back two ways.
-Either in monthly installments, or once you have received your employer 401(k) match or ESPP benefit and it is vested, you can withdraw from your 401(k) or transfer us shares of your ESPP to pay us back.
-If you withdraw from your 401(k) and you are under the age of 59, we will cover the 10% early withdrawal penalty for you!
+Once you have received your employer 401(k) match or ESPP benefit and it is vested, you can withdraw from your 401(k) or transfer us shares of your ESPP to pay us back.
+We’ve got your back so much that even if you withdraw from your 401(k) and you are under the age of 59, we will cover the 10% early withdrawal penalty for you!
+There is also a $5.00 platform fee that goes against your outstanding balance.
+This goes against our share of the benefit plan money; it is not an additional charge!

 Great question.
-Firstly, it is more of a profit-split than a fee as we simply share in the profits generated from your employee benefit programs.
-In terms of our share, we take as little as 6%, and lever our share depending your 401(k) or ESPP plan and personal information (e.g. salary, state of residence, etc)!
+Firstly, it is more of a profit-split than a “fee” as we simply share in the profits generated from your employee benefit programs.
+In terms of our share, we take as little as 5%, and lever our share depending on your 401(k) match or ESPP plan and personal information (e.g. salary, state of residence, etc)!

 We do no credit checks and using Lendtable will not affect your credit score!

-We give you your Lendtable Cash either via prepaid card or directly to your checking account.
+We give you your Lendtable Cash through monthly installments directly to your checking account.
+This way, the money replaces exactly what is being contributed to max out the benefits!
 We also check with you to make sure your 401(k) or ESPP contribution is set to the amount needed to max out your benefit.

 Yes!
 Once you have set your payroll deduction so that you are getting your full employee benefit, we will give you the money you need to cover your lost liquidity (the money that you are taking from your paycheck and putting towards your benefits).